bartvandebiezen/css-conventions/css-conventions.md

 - Modification means a different version of a block or element.
 - Modifiers are timeless.
 Use 'states' if a 'different version' is temporarily.
 - A block can be nested within another block if that block is often used by itself.
 The nested block has at least two class names: (1) the block name itself and (2) as an element of the surrounding block.
+- A class does not reflect the full trail of the DOM.
+Only one block or element is allowed within a class name.

 **Right:**
 ```CSS